jiananMars/SwiftyAuthing/README.md

 1. Clone repository

-2. Change **UserPoolId, Secret, and Host** in SwiftyAuthingExample - ViewController.swift
+2. Change **UserPoolId and Host** in SwiftyAuthingExample - ViewController.swift

 3. Run **SwiftyAuthingExample** with iOS simulator or device.